MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Application I: Vainshtein screening

 As a default choice, each synthetic cluster is constructed with 600 particles (tracers) in the radial range $[ 0.05\,\mpc,r_{200} ]$.
 This choice is a reasonable, although optimistic, expectation for the number of member galaxies' spectroscopic redshifts available for few dozen clusters from ongoing and next generation surveys.
+It is, however, an important systematic factor in realistic observations -- indeed, Jeans analysis of galaxy clusters' internal kinematics is limited by several effects, such as substructures, modeling of velocity anisotropy profiles, departures from spherical symmetry and dynamical relaxation (see e.g. \citealt{Pizzuti19b} and references therein).
+This may produce a bias in the mass profile reconstruction even for a quite large ($\sim 1000$) number of tracers, especially when searching for tiny deviations from standard gravity.
+Moreover, the new degrees of freedom could be strongly degenerate with the mass profile parameters and no constraints can be derived at all from internal kinematics (see again \citealt{Pizzuti19b} for the case of linear $f(\mathcal{R})$ gravity).

-It is, however, an important systematic factor in realistic observations.
-We will therefore discuss how our results are affected when lowering the number of tracers considered in the synthetic phase spaces.
+We will therefore discuss how our results are affected when lowering the number of tracers considered in the synthetic phase spaces as well as when considering stacked clusters.
 As concerns the projected radial range, we note that for real data the dynamics of member galaxies in clusters is dominated by the Brightest Central Galaxy (BCG) in the innermost region, which is thus excluded from the analysis.
-Similarly, even for relaxed clusters, departures from dynamical equilibrium cam become important above $r_{200}$, and the Jeans' equation is no more valid.
-For further discussions see eg. Refs. \citet{Biviano01,Pizzuti:2019wte}
+Similarly, even for relaxed clusters, departures from dynamical equilibrium can become important above $r_{200}$.
+The analysis of \citet{Falco13} showed that the Jeans equation can be still used to correctly infer the radial velocity dispersion up to $\simeq 1.4\,r_{200}$.
+However, since it is not clear what is the maximum projected radius $R$ below which Jeans analysis is valid, we make a conservative assumption of $R_\text{max}=r_{200}$.
+For further discussions see e.g. \citet{Biviano01,Pizzuti:2019wte}.